bratislava/bratislava.github.io/docs/recipes/alerting/log_alert.md

 # Alerting on Application Logs

 In this section we discuss how to build a alert on top of your application logs.
-As an example, we will use fire a alert, when we see `"ERROR"` keyword in the logs of our application.
+As an example, we will fire a alert, when we see `"ERROR"` keyword in the logs of our application.
 To build such a log alert we need to

   1. First go to [Alert section](https://grafana.bratislava.sk/alerting/list) in Grafana (bell icon on the left menu).
 Then hit the "+ New alert rule" button.